-Art 7 (elective, year - every other day) What is the truth behind Vincent
+Art 7 (year - every other day - elective)

 What is the truth behind Vincent Van Gogh's ear?
 Did Frida Kahlo really have a unibrow?
 What was art's impact during World War II and the Holocaust?
 Art has many different types and styles and in this course you will get a taste of everything.
 Some projects we may do in 7th grade include: paper mache masks, printmaking, realistic drawing, abstract painting, clay grotesque faces, and photography.
 In addition to projects, we will explore the interesting and sometimes controversial lives of artists through group work, fun practice projects, games, debating about art topics and other engaging activities.